raycast/extensions/extensions/buildspace-os/README.md

-# buildspace demo day countdown
+# buildspace os for raycast

-get a countdown to the buildspace demo day in your menu bar
+get info about buildspace n&w s3 at a glance in your menu bar